Eoljjang/poke-gear/README.md

 - [ ] User can re-size the notebooks & notes sections on NotesPage.jsx
 - [ ] User can add a quick note.
 - [X] User can see their most recently edited notes on the dashboard.
 Clicking one takes them to the note.
+- [ ] On the dashboard, user can see some links to popular websites.

 For the above, do not forget to update the URL for querying purposes.